 - Making excuses to not eat

-If you suspect anorexia, early intervention and treatment are essential for a more robust and quicker recovery with fewer potential medical and mental health complications.
+If you suspect someone you love may have anorexia, early intervention, and treatment are essential for a quicker recovery with fewer potential medical and mental health complications.

-Treatment programs can combine medical interventions to help stabilize a person’s nutrition and physical self with behavioral therapies and counseling to manage the behavioral and psychological aspects of an eating disorder.
-It is important to understand the root causes of anorexia to improve outcomes and sustain a long and healthy recovery.
+Treatment programs can combine medical interventions to help stabilize serious complications that require monitoring with behavioral therapies and counseling to manage the behavioral and psychological aspects of an eating disorder.
+It is challenging but possible to sustain a long and healthy recovery.

-- World Health Organization (WHO).
+- A Healthy Lifestyle: WHO Recommendations.
 (May 2010).
-A Healthy Lifestyle: WHO Recommendations.
+World Health Organization (WHO).

-- Gibson D, Watters A, Cost J, Mascolo M, Mehler PS.
-(2020).
-Extreme Anorexia Nervosa: Medical Findings, Outcomes, and Inferences from a Retrospective Cohort.
-Journal of Eating Disorders, 8(25).
+- Gibson D, Watters A, Cost J, et al. (2020).
+Extreme anorexia nervosa: medical findings, outcomes, and inferences from a retrospective cohort.
+Journal of Eating Disorders; 8(25).

-- Centers for Disease Control and Prevention (CDC).
+- About Adult BMI.
 (June 2022).
-About Adult BMI.
+Centers for Disease Control and Prevention (CDC).

 - Eknoyan G. (2007).
 Adolphe Quetelet (1796–1874)—the average man and indices of obesity.
 Nephrology Dialysis Transplantation; 23(1):47–51.